AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 - The Regression instances
 - The Classification instance

-In the scikit-learn notebook there is an EDA part.
+EDA part of the tutorial is in the scikit-learn notebook.

 **Working Scenario**: